perfalcon/RoboND/writeup_template.md

 For every frame from the Rover's camera is processed by the Perception and Decision, to decide what is there infront of the rover and take action accordingly.
 **Perception**
   This function helps to process the frame, find the position of the rover, decide how long is the navigable terrain available, at the same time check whether there are any obstacles and samples to pickup.
-**Decision **
+**Decision**
   After every frame is processed and the respective values assigned to the Rover's State object, this function enables to take the decision by reading the values from Rover's state, whether to move forward, stop, turn , throttle, or to pick up the samples.
   At first the Rover starts to move in forward direction.
   First I check whether there is any visible terrain, that i will get from the Rover.nav_angles, if it is not null , then i will check whether my Rover is moving in the Forward or Stopped mode from Rover.mode.
-  When my Rover is "Forward", I will check, whether I have enough of navigable terrain by checking the number of Rover.nav_angles greater than the Rover.stop_forward limit.
+  When my Rover is in "Forward", I will check, whether I have enough of navigable terrain by checking the number of Rover.nav_angles greater than the Rover.stop_forward limit.
 If I more nav_anlges, then I will check the throttle, if it is less than the max_vel, then give an acceleration by increasing the throttle to throttle_set, else decrease the throttle.
+Then I will release the brakes and turn in the direction of more navigable terrain by taking the mean of nav_angles and check the mean in the limit of -15(right turn) & +15 (Left Turn).
+  When I don't have enough of navigable terrain, I make my rover to stop, by assigning the Rover.mode=stop, apply the brakes, stop the acceleration and no steering.
+ When my Rover is in "Stop", if still my velocity is more than 0.2, then I will apply the brakes and stop the throttle and no turns.
+ Then I will check whether Rover has any vision to move forward when Rover.nav_angles is less the Rover.go_forwad limit, if so, then stop throttle, release brakes and make turn.
+ When the Rover is in stop mode, if Rover has enough of navigable terrain by checking the number of Rover.nav_angles greater than Rover.go_forwar, if so, increase throttle, release brake, make turn and move forward.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.